 Additional fees may be required for travel beyond Harris County, groups larger than 10 people, or for couples/family therapy.

 Payment is expected at the time services are rendered.
 Payment can be made with cash, credit card, or via an online invoice.
+Insurance is accepted.

 Is my information confidential?

 Yes.
 By law, we are required to maintain the privacy and confidentiality of the information you share in counseling meetings.
 Confidentiality applies even if a community organization is paying for services on your behalf.
 Sage uses encrypted cloud based servers to secure your information.
 Your information is only released with your consent, unless the following circumstances apply:

 If you have expressed intent to harm yourself or another individual and emergency services are needed to maintain your safety or the safety of others.